-If you get one of the TORCH infections while you’re pregnant, and it spreads through your blood to your baby, he can get it, too.
-And because he’s still developing in your uterus, his immune system most likely won’t be able to fight it off.
+If you get one of the TORCH infections while you’re pregnant, and it spreads through your blood to your baby, they can get it, too.
+And because they're still developing in your uterus, their immune system most likely won’t be able to fight it off.

-If the disease stays in his body, his organs might not develop correctly.
-How sick your baby can get depends on several things, including what the condition is and how far along he is in his development.
+If the disease stays in their body, their organs might not develop correctly.
+How sick your baby can get depends on several things, including what the condition is and how far along they are in their development.
 But a number of problems can happen -- from jaundice (yellowish skin or eyes) and hearing problems to miscarriage and stillbirth.

 Toxoplasmosis is rare and it’s caused by a parasite.
 The parasite usually gets into your body through your mouth, so you can get the disease from eating foods such as undercooked meat.
 If you’re infected, you can pass the infection on to your unborn baby.

-Problems your baby can have if he’s exposed to toxoplasmosis include:
+Problems your baby can have if they're exposed to toxoplasmosis include: